State of the Arctic Terrestrial Biodiversity Report: Monitoring Status and Advice

 Monitoring and reporting should encompass all key taxonomic groups and their likely relationships, linking responses to main biotic and abiotic drivers of change.

-• Photo: USFWSPhoto: USFWSBetter coordinate between disciplines and knowledge systems both within and among Arctic states and Indigenous organizations, including experts in abiotic drivers of change (the Arctic Monitoring and Assessment Program) and other monitoring initiatives.
+• Photo: USFWSBetter coordinate between disciplines and knowledge systems both within and among Arctic states and Indigenous organizations, including experts in abiotic drivers of change (the Arctic Monitoring and Assessment Program) and other monitoring initiatives.

 • Promote long-term integrated studies across biomes and taxonomic groups for examining trophic dynamics and other key interactions.